Wills, probate and inheritance

-You can apply yourself or use a solicitor.
+You can apply yourself or use a solicitor or another person licensed to provide probate services.

 Most cases follow the same basic process.